2011 West Virginia Mountaineers football team: At Maryland

-LSU
+No. 2 LSU

 West Virginia on offense in the first half.

 ESPN's College GameDay broadcast from Morgantown for the first time.

 Despite outgaining the Tigers 533–366, West Virginia was unable to overcome poor tackling and special teams play.
 The Mountaineers also committed four turnovers.
 West Virginia's Geno Smith set school records for completions (38), attempts (65) and passing yards (463) against LSU's highly regarded defense.